 - Capital: Kathmandu

-- Language: Nepali is the national language of Nepal.
-However different ethnic groups speak their own mother languages like Newari, Gurung, Tamang, Maithili, Sherpa, Tharu, etc.
+- Language: Nepali is Nepal’s national language.
+However, different ethnic groups speak their mother languages, such as Newari, Gurung, Tamang, Maithili, Sherpa, and Tharu.

 Time Zone